BIGJRA/BIGJRA.github.io/reborn.md

 We can't revive the fossils or use the Odd Keystone just yet, but hold onto them if you get them.
 The evolution stones can help you evolve your team if you manage to find them, and Heart Scales and Shards will be useful throughout the game.
 The remaining items are generally good hold items, though you can get at least one of each somewhere else in the game as well.
 There is an incredible number of these glowing rocks throughout the game.
 I won't be pointing out when there are rocks in a given room, but feel free to break them as you see them.

 Back in the main part of B1F, head to the left and smash the rock to go down a ladder.
 You may find **Solrock** here - this is a randomly determined event.
-You'll also find a hidden *Red Shard* as well as a *Rare Candy* and an *Amplified Rock*.
+You'll also find a hidden *Red Shard* as well as a *Rare Candy* and an *Amplifield Rock*.

 Make your way back to the part with the sequence of ledges on B2F, and take the second path from the left.
 You'll be able to smash a rock to get an *Exp.
 Candy M*.
 Next, head back up and take the rightmost path.
 Smash some rocks along the path to access a hidden *Exp.
 Candy M*.
 Following this path up, you'll find **Lunatone** if you didn't find Solrock earlier.